 This 2019 - 2022 study is co-led by Michelle Cornes of HSCWRU and Michela Tinelli, LSE.
 It is funded by the NIHR School for Social Care Research.
 Also on the team: Jess Harris, Stephen Martineau and Jill Manthorpe of HSCWRU; Bruno Ornelas (Concrete); Stan Burridge (Expert Focus), PPIE/Peer Researcher; James Fuller, PPIE/Peer Researcher.

 This study explores how self-neglect is experienced by people who are homeless, and how this can be addressed through strengthening local adult safeguarding responses.
-Little is known about what constitutes ‘positive practice’ and the services and support that are needed to address this problem, particularly where they intersect with substance misuse and other extreme forms of deep social exclusion such as ‘rough sleeping’.
+Little is known about what constitutes ‘positive practice’ and the services and support that are needed to address this problem, particularly where it intersects with substance misuse and other extreme forms of deep social exclusion.
 Concerns have been raised by government about the adequacy of safeguarding, why there have been so few Safeguarding Adults Reviews into the deaths of people who are homeless, and whether learning from these Reviews is being implemented.